braze-inc/braze-docs/_docs/_developer_guide/customization_guides/customization_overview.md

 {% endtabs %}

 {% alert tip %}
 When developers and implementers create custom content for Braze, there's an opportunity for cross-functional collaboration with marketers.
-For example, if you develop a new UI or new functionality for a particular component, set your team up for success by documenting that behavior.
+For example, if you develop a new UI or new functionality for a particular component, set your team up for success by documenting the new behavior and how it integrates with your backend.
 {% endalert %}